fastai/fastpages/README.md

 ### Adding Footnotes

 Adding footnotes in notebooks is a bit different than markdown.
 Please see the [Detailed Guide To Footnotes in Notebooks](https://github.com/fastai/fastpages/blob/master/_fastpages_docs/NOTEBOOK_FOOTNOTES.md).

-### Adding Citations via BibTeX

-Users who prefer to use citation system BibTeX may do so; it requires enabling the [jekyll-scholar](https://github.com/inukshuk/jekyll-scholar) plugin.
-Please see [Citations in Fastpages via BibTeX and jekyll-scholar](https://drscotthawley.github.io/devblog4/2020/07/01/Citations-Via-Bibtex.html) for instructions on implementing this.

 ### Automatically Convert Notebooks To Blog Posts